atom-morgan/my-portfolio/_posts/2018-08-28-how-to-test-angular-canactivate-guards.md

 tag: [tutorial, angular, WebDev]
 excerpt: >-
   In this tutorial you'll learn how to test a CanActivate route guard in Angular v6.
+description: >-
+  In this tutorial you'll learn how to test a CanActivate route guard in Angular v6.
 image: '/images/angular-canactivate/tutorial-cover.png'
 thumb_image: '/images/angular-canactivate/tutorial-cover.png'
 style: code